The Truth About Rosemary Oil & Hair Growth

 How do you use rosemary oil for hair growth?

-Though plenty of new videos are surfacing to set the record straight, the misinformation that's being bandied about on TikTok is exactly what's causing concern among experts.
+Though plenty of new videos are surfacing to set the record straight, the misinformation on TikTok is exactly what's causing concern among experts.
 Lack of education aside, many don't look at the root of the problem.
-"As a trichologist, my main concern would be that people may follow these trends when they would be better served finding out the reason for their hair loss and addressing this under the guidance of a specialist," says Zoë.
-"Some types of hair loss are progressive so seeking appropriate advice early is likely to lead to better outcomes," she adds.
+"As a trichologist, my main concern would be that people may follow these trends when they would be better served finding out the reason for their hair loss and addressing this under the guidance of a specialist," says Passam.
+"Some types of hair loss are progressive, so seeking appropriate advice early is likely to lead to better outcomes," she adds.